omerwe/S-PCGC/README.md

 1. `--covars-regress <covariate names>`.
 This is a comma-separated list of names of covariates that will be regressed out of the genotypes (i.e., PCs).
 2. `--pve <pve file>`.
 This is the name of a file with a single column and no header that shows the fraction of variance explained by each PC mentioned in `--covars-regress`.
 Common PCA software like [FlashPCA2](https://github.com/gabraham/flashpca) produce such a file.

+## Case-Control GWAS Simulator
+To gain more intuition about case-control studies, you may wish to look at the GWAS simulator code included in this package.
+As a gentle interface, you can look at the last few lines of the file `run_pcgc_simulations.py`.
+These lines continuously simulate case-control studies with annotations and with no LD, apply PCGC and GCTA estimates, and report the average estimation bias compared to the true generative values.
+S-LDSC is not included in the comparison because it cannot be invoked in the absence of LD (simulations with LD are possible but are much slower and more complicated; please contact me if you are interested in these).

 <br><br>
 # Important notes